didacflorensa/MCA-Cancer/README.md

 install.packages("plotly")
 ```

+* Use of r-scripts:
+* [mca-study.R](r-scripts/mca-study.R): This file search relations between all cancers and qualitative variables
+* [mca-colonrectum.R](r-scripts/mca-colonrectum.R): This file search relations between Colorectal cancer and qualitative variables

 ## Analysis technique

 * MCA (Multiple Correspondence Analysis): Used when the dataset contains more than 2 categorical variables